Khusanjon-B/CSC-210/README.md

-This is Freshman Year Learning that I have done from both coursework as well as by myself.
+This is Freshman Year Learning that I have done from coursework

 Spotlight:

 --> PigDiceGame.java

-    ->CSC210 Work - Java/PigDiceGame.java

---> Math Game.py
+--> FiveDice2.java

-    ->Python Projects/Math_Game_Revised.py